 For the past year, or so, the increased visibility of ASK Harriete has generated more spammy comments.
 (Spam is unrelated comments containing links.)
-I didn't like feeling "used" so decided to require approval before publishing.
+I didn't like feeling "used" so decided to require approval before publishing, or I edit the comments.
 This seemed like an unfortunate choice as comments generate feedback and discussion.
 It is also wonderful to hear from readers of ASK Harriete.

 Google is calling this User Generated Spam.